 ORIGINALLY POSTED ON STRAIGHT.COM, DEC.
 9, 2004 By Steve Newton I remember once seeing a poster that was just a picture of a turd and a sentence that read something like Eat Shit: 100,000,000 Flies Can't Be Wrong.
 That's what came to mind when I first laid eyes on the new, five-disc Bon Jovi boxed … Continue reading 100,000,000 Bon Jovi Fans Can’t Be Wrong….or can they?

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, DEC.
+ORIGINALLY PUBLISHED ON DEC.
 3, 1993 By Steve Newton On the way home from the Coliseum after last Sunday's Bon Jovi show, I flicked on CFOX to hear Bruce Allen's talk show, Sound Off.
-Now, I don't know if Allen is currently trying to wangle the job of managing the New Jersey … Continue reading Richie Sambora steals the show from Jon as Bon Jovi hits Vancouver
+Now, I don't know if Allen is currently trying to wangle the job of managing the New Jersey rock act, but … Continue reading Richie Sambora’s vocals steal the show from Jon on Bon Jovi’s I’ll Sleep When I’m Dead Tour